 The open-plan kitchen has a breakfast bar and two stools for dining.

 The entrance to the apartment is on the right (with a secure steel door with 5-point deadbolt locks); a coat rack is conveniently located when you enter.
 Lovely wood floors are found in the salon and bedroom, and tile floors in the kitchen and bathroom make clean-up a breeze.

 The toilet (toilette or WC here in France) is located off the salon in its own separate cabine, something that is common in most French homes and apartments.
 The hot water tank is also located in the WC.

-The bedroom (chambre in French) has wood floors and a queen-sized (140x190cm) bed, with shelves and a small armoire for storage.
+The bedroom (chambre in French) has wood floors and a double (140x190cm) bed, with shelves and a small armoire for storage.
 The window overlooks private courtyards with balconies, green space and stone walls — c’est très Montmartrois, this view!
 This room gets wonderful afternoon sun.
 Interior light-blocking curtains plus an exterior window shade ensure full privacy.